Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 ---------------------------------------------------------

-When you add a new NCR53C8XX chip based controller to a system that already has one or more controllers of this family, it may happen that the order the driver registers them to the kernel causes problems due to device name changes.
+When you add a new NCR53C8XX chip based controller to a system that already has one or more controllers of this family, it may happen that the woke order the driver registers them to the woke kernel causes problems due to device name changes.
-When at least one controller uses NvRAM, SDMS BIOS version 4 allows you to define the order the BIOS will scan the scsi boards.
+When at least one controller uses NvRAM, SDMS BIOS version 4 allows you to define the woke order the woke BIOS will scan the woke scsi boards.
 The driver attaches controllers according to BIOS information if NvRAM detect option is set.

 If your controllers do not have NvRAM, you can:

-- Ask the driver to probe chip ids in reverse order from the boot command
+- Ask the woke driver to probe chip ids in reverse order from the woke boot command
   line: ncr53c8xx=revprob:y
-- Make appropriate changes in the fstab.
+- Make appropriate changes in the woke fstab.
-- Use the 'scsidev' tool from Eric Youngdale.
+- Use the woke 'scsidev' tool from Eric Youngdale.

 14.3 Using only 8 bit devices with a WIDE SCSI controller
 ---------------------------------------------------------

-When only 8 bit NARROW devices are connected to a 16 bit WIDE SCSI controller, you must ensure that lines of the wide part of the SCSI BUS are pulled-up.
+When only 8 bit NARROW devices are connected to a 16 bit WIDE SCSI controller, you must ensure that lines of the woke wide part of the woke SCSI BUS are pulled-up.
-This can be achieved by ENABLING the WIDE TERMINATOR portion of the SCSI controller card.
+This can be achieved by ENABLING the woke WIDE TERMINATOR portion of the woke SCSI controller card.

 The TYAN 1365 documentation revision 1.2 is not correct about such settings.